endoflife-date/endoflife.date/products/magento.md

 fixes, and a "security maintenance" phase, with only security fixes.
 The duration of each phase is documented here and in the [Magento Open Source Software Maintenance Policy](https://www.adobe.com/content/dam/cc/en/legal/terms/enterprise/pdfs/Magento-Open-Source-Software-Maintenance-Policy.pdf).

-Being build on top of Magento Open Source, Adobe Commerce have the same versions, but with [additional _security patch only releases_](https://community.magento.com/t5/Magento-DevBlog/Introducing-the-New-Security-Patch-Release/ba-p/141287), a [future releases schedule](https://experienceleague.adobe.com/docs/commerce-operations/release/planning/schedule.html) and [additional support](https://experienceleague.adobe.com/docs/commerce-operations/release/planning/lifecycle-policy.html).
+Being build on top of Magento Open Source, Adobe Commerce has the same versions, but with [additional _security patch only releases_](https://community.magento.com/t5/Magento-DevBlog/Introducing-the-New-Security-Patch-Release/ba-p/141287), a [future releases schedule](https://experienceleague.adobe.com/docs/commerce-operations/release/planning/schedule.html) and [additional support](https://experienceleague.adobe.com/docs/commerce-operations/release/planning/lifecycle-policy.html).